dojo/docs/dijit/_editor/plugins/NewPage.rst

 And that's it.
 The editor instance you can reference by 'dijit.byId("editor")' is now enabled with the Printplugin!
 You can use the button to set the editor content to a 'new page'.

-Note, to initialize the plugin with cusom new page content, it is just a matter of passing a content parameter to the new page instantiation.
+Note, to initialize the plugin with custom new page content, it is just a matter of passing a content parameter to the new page instantiation.
 For example:

 .. code-block :: html

   <div dojoType="dijit.Editor" height="250px"id="input" extraPlugins="[{name: 'newpage', content='This is some &lt;b&gt;custom&lt;/b&gt; content!'}]">

+Or programmatically:

+.. code-block :: javascript

+   var editor = new dijit.Editor({extraPlugins: [{name: 'newpage', content='This is some <b>custom</b> content!'}]}

 ========
 Examples